๐Ÿ™‡๐Ÿฝโ€โ™€๏ธHistory of Ancient Philosophy

 Basic ontologyAtoms and void as the only existents

-Explaining diversityAtomic shape, size, and arrangement
+Explaining diversityAtomic shape, size, arrangement, and position

 Mechanism of changeConstant motion, combination, separation

-Perception theoryAtomic effluences striking sense organs
+Perception theoryEidola (atomic films) striking sense organs

-Philosophy of mindSoul as smooth, spherical atoms
+Philosophy of mindSoul as smooth, spherical atoms; mortal

-Anti-teleologyRandom collision vs. purposeful design
+Anti-teleologyNecessity and collision vs. purposeful design

-Conservation principleAtoms indestructible, matter rearranges
+Conservation principleAtoms indestructible; matter rearranges

-Presocratic contextResponse to Parmenides, contrast with Anaxagoras
+Presocratic contextResponse to Parmenides; contrast with Anaxagoras

 Self-Check Questions